 References on this page to "State" generally include all jurisdictions summarized (the United States and each State, Territory, Commonwealth, and District).
 Topics listed are not alphabetized; they follow the order of presentation used in the summaries.
 Laws that apply nationwide are included in the Federal summary and generally not repeated elsewhere.
-State participation in the NICS is described in sub-headings for the summaries.
+State participation in the NICS is described in subheadings for the summaries.

-Prohibited persons.
-Categories of persons prohibited permanently or temporarily from purchasing or possessing firearms.
-Includes residency rules, handgun limits, and other restrictions on purchase.
+Prohibited persons Categories of persons prohibited permanently or temporarily from purchasing, possessing, or transferring firearms.

-Restoration of rights.
-Pardons, court procedures, or other means by which adult or iuvenile offenders can regain the right to possess or purchase firearms.
+Restoration of rights Pardons, court procedures, or other means by which adult or juvenile offenders can regain the right to possess or purchase firearms.

-Regulated sales.
-Transfers of firearms that cannot be completed until the transferee has obtained a permit or undergone a background check at the point of sale.
+Regulated sales The scope of firearm transfer restrictions such as background checks, permit and license requirements, residency rules, and handgun purchase limits.
 Includes types of transferors (licensed or unlicensed), firearms (handguns, long guns, etc.), and transactions (sale, redemption, etc.) regulated.

-Permits.
-Documents (whether entitled permit, license, identification card etc.) issued by a law enforcement agency which are required for the purchase, possession, or carrying of firearms.
+Permits Documents (whether entitled permit, license, identification card etc.) issued by a law enforcement agency, which are required for the purchase, possession, or carrying of firearms.

-Background checks.
-Procedures and requirements for conducting criminal history and other checks on firearms purchasers or permit applicants under Federal and State laws, including time limits imposed on checking agencies.
+Background checks Procedures and requirements for conducting criminal history and other checks on firearms purchasers or permit applicants under Federal and State laws, including time limits imposed on checking agencies.

-Waiting period.
-A period of time after a firearm purchase application is filed with a seller or a permit application is filed with a law enforcement agency, which must expire before transfer of the firearm or issuance of the permit can be completed.
+Waiting period A period of time after a firearm purchase application is filed with a seller or a permit application is filed with a law enforcement agency, which must expire before transfer of the firearm or issuance of the permit can be completed.

-Information from applicants.

-Required or optional information provided by persons applying for a purchase from a firearm seller or for a purchase permit from a law enforcement agency.
+Information from applicants Required or optional information provided by persons applying for a purchase from a firearm seller or for a purchase permit from a law enforcement agency.

-Purchaser fees.
-The amounts charged to firearms purchasers for background checks or the issuance of documents needed for purchase.
+Purchaser fees The amounts charged to firearms purchasers for background checks or the issuance of documents needed for purchase.

-State data.
-Automated and manual databases maintained by State agencies that are normally available to checking agencies during the course of a background check on a prospective firearm buyer.
+State data Automated and manual databases maintained by State agencies that are normally available to checking agencies during the course of a background check on a prospective firearm buyer.

-Check processing time.
-The length of time needed, on average, for checking agencies to complete background checks on routine transactions and those that require additional research on missing dispositions and other questions.
+Check processing time The length of time needed, on average, for checking agencies to complete background checks on routine transactions and those that require additional research on missing dispositions and other questions.

-Retention of records.
-Time limits on retention of data from approved and denied firearm transactions by checking agencies and other agencies, based on Federal or State law or agency policies.
+Retention of records Time limits on retention of data from approved and denied firearm transactions by checking agencies and other agencies, based on Federal or State law or agency policies.

-Registration.
-State procedures for maintaining permanent records on firearms and firearms owners.
+Registration State procedures for maintaining permanent records on firearms and firearms owners.

-Appeals of denials.
-Statutory or administrative procedures for appealing a denial of the right to purchase a firearm or obtain a permit required for purchase.
+Appeals of denials Statutory or administrative procedures for appealing a denial of the right to purchase a firearm or obtain a permit required for purchase.

-Arrests of denied persons.
-Arrest and notification procedures followed by checking agencies in regard to persons who are denied a firearm or a permit because they submitted false information or have an outstanding warrant.
+Arrests of denied persons Arrest and notification procedures followed by checking agencies in regard to persons who are denied a firearm or a permit because they submitted false information or have an outstanding warrant.

-1999 firearm checks.
-The number of firearm applications (point-of-sale and permit) and denials, and the denial rate for States that maintained statewide data, for the last full vear available.
+2000 firearm checks The number of firearm applications (point-of-sale and permit) and denials, and the denial rate for States that maintained statewide data, for the last full year available.

-1999/2000 legislation.
-Significant changes in laws related to firearm sales that became effective between July 1, 1999, and June 30, 2000.
+2000/2001 legislation Significant changes in laws related to firearm sales that became effective between July 1, 2000, and June 30, 2001.

-Relevant laws.
-Citations to statutes governing the transfer, possession, and use of firearms.
+Relevant laws Citations to statutes governing the transfer, possession, and use of firearms.

-Source of information.
-State agencies that contributed to the survey.
+Source of information State agencies that contributed to the survey.